jomi087/FixOra/What_I_Learned.md

 ## Node (express) version
 * advance version of mongodb connection with ( Retry , Fallback URI )
 * DIP -> dependency investion principle
     - 	High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+Both should depend on abstractions./
+* how to restrict incoming request data size in Express (for both JSON and URL-encoded bodies).
+    -  helps protect the server from large payload (stop users from sending too much data to server)
+* ocp Open/Close principle in Solid
+* Use of Refresh Token and Its Purpose

 ## Modules